 Intel positioned Centrino relative to its Pentium (since AMD was too far behind them to pitch as a competitor).

 It’s important to have useful names since names like Inprise, Enterasys just don’t remind of what they do.
-Name of the company can be based on founder’s name (Linux, Dell, CraigsList, Norton, HP, Seibel), a functional name (NetFlix, SalesForce, XM Satellite Radio), evocative (Oracle, Visa, YouTube), zeitgeist – related to ongoing culture (Friendster – build on the word Napster) or acronyms (In author’s opinion, acronyms like RSA, MP3 are much better than names like Inprise and Enterasys).
+Name of the company can be based on the founder’s name (Linux, Dell, CraigsList, Norton, HP, Seibel), a functional name (NetFlix, SalesForce, XM Satellite Radio), evocative (Oracle, Visa, YouTube), zeitgeist – related to ongoing culture (Friendster – build on the word Napster) or acronyms (In the author’s opinion, acronyms like RSA, MP3 are much better than names like Inprise and Enterasys).

 - It’s a risky world.
 Sell confidence

-User of a new product takes a lot of risks, especially, if s/he is introducing it to its enterprise, the risks are financial (what if product fails?), technology (what if technology is outdated?), standards risk (what if this does not become the winning standard? as blu-ray lost), execution risk (what if the seller fails in execution?), company risk (what if seller disappears? like Pandesic, an Intel-SAP joint venture disappeared), legal risk (will product comply with regulations?), PR risk (Benetton had a bad PR due to adding RFID tags to its products).
+User of a new product takes a lot of risks, especially, if s/he is introducing it to its enterprise, the risks are financial (what if the product fails?), technology (what if technology is outdated?), standards risk (what if this does not become the winning standard? as Blu-ray lost), execution risk (what if the seller fails in execution?), company risk (what if seller disappears? like Pandesic, an Intel-SAP joint venture disappeared), legal risk (will product comply with regulations?), PR risk (Benetton had a bad PR due to adding RFID tags to its products).

 Given these risks, its important to sell confidence, some popular ways of doing that is to have third-party product testing, getting (current) customers’ testimonials, gaining endorsement from opinion leaders, serving “tough” customers, giving financial product guarantees like money back or free trial, being standard-agnostic, having experts in technology in the company and most importantly, being a leader in the space.